nicolasmanurung/nicolasmanurung/README.md

 ### Hi there 👋
 Hello!
 I am Nicolas Manurung.
-I am Information Technology Students on Del Institute of Technology.
+I am graduated from Information Technology on Del Institute of Technology.
 I have passion for android development using Kotlin Language.
 I have good experience for leadership, time management, project management, teamwork.

 #### 🔭 I’m currently looking for new opportunities as Android Developer, Associate Project Manager, Product Owner.